Eating Organic on a Budget Tips

 I know that corn is a highly genetically modified crop and that a lot of the US corn crop has been sprayed with Round-Up weed killer.
 (The corn seeds are modified so that they don't die from Round-Up while surrounding weeds do die.
 The modified seed is actually called Round-Up Ready.)

 Cherries are also among the Dirty Dozen fruits and vegetables, though they are further down the list than strawberries.
-Again, simply substitute other berries in your diet if organic isn't an option.
+Again, consider substituting other berries or look at frozen organic options if fresh organic isn't an option.

 - Ann Silvers